mingo

 useStrictMode true

-• $elemMatch returns all matching nested documents instead of only the first.
+• $elemMatch returns all matching documents instead of only the first.

-• Empty string "" is coerced to false during boolean checking in supported operators which is consistent with Javascript semantics.
+• Empty string "" is coerced to false during boolean checks.

 "missing""undefined"